tronpartnerships/TBT-Stanford/README.md

 **Bonus Bounty**

-Be the first person to take a selfie with a TRON banner on-site, post it to Twitter and tag @TRONDAO, and submit a screenshot to win some exclusive SWAG!
+Be the first person to take a selfie with a TRON banner on-site, post it to Twitter, tag @TRONDAO, and submit a screenshot to win some exclusive SWAG!

 **Winners**

-Winners will be decided by TRON DAO HackaTRON team after comment submission on this post.
-We will notify winners via GitHub.
+Winners will be decided by TRON DAO HackaTRON team after comment submission on each post.
+We will notify winners via GitHub & in person.

+**Instructions**

+1. All submissions must be submitted as comments on each file's most recent commit.
+2. All participants MUST be on site to claim their prize - otherwise, we will select another winner!
+3. Make sure to have fun at the event and share something you learned or a positive experience on Twitter and tag @TRONDAO!